 The Community Mental Health and Wellbeing Supports and Services Framework seeks to ensure children, young people and families have access to locally based mental health and wellbeing supports and services.
-To meet this need, we have employed 2 Mental Health and Wellbeing (MHWB) Project Delivery Officers and their tasks include conducting a thorough community mapping exercise and then ensuring information is communicated to the local communities.
+To meet this need, we have employed 2 Mental Health and Wellbeing (MHWB) Project Delivery Officers.
+Their tasks include:

-This mapping exercise, for the Garnock Valley Locality, shares readily available information and research that has been collected during an ongoing community mapping process.
+This mapping exercise, for the Garnock Valley Locality, shares information and research that has been collected during an ongoing community mapping process.

 This list is not exhaustive and will be updated regularly.
-Inclusion of supports does not indicate endorsement by North Ayrshire Council and you should conduct your own checks to ensure any service sought meets your needs.
+Inclusion of supports does not indicate endorsement by North Ayrshire Council.
+You should conduct your own checks to ensure any service sought meets your needs.

 We aim to provide young people (aged 5 to 25) and families with access to quality information and services, and where appropriate advice and counselling signposting opportunities, and have endeavoured to include all local services.